fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 $$
 \tau_i = Y_i(1) - Y_i(0).
 $$
-Because a unit can only ever be in either treatment or control, we can only ever observe one of the two potential outcomes – directly *observing unit-level treatment effects* is thus impossible.
+Because a unit can only ever be in either treatment or control, we can only ever observe one of the two potential outcomes, which means that directly *observing unit-level treatment effects* is impossible.
 This is the fundamental problem of causal inference [@holland1986statistics].

 #### Experiments